The Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) Dataset -- Part I: Dataset Description and Applications: Experiment description

 \subsection{Experiment design}

 The data collection experiment was conducted on a road network in Nanjing, China, during the morning peak hours on two sunny workdays, June 16 and 17, 2022, following a trial run on June 15.
-The study area, shown in the satellite map in Figure \ref{fig:map}, was covered using 16 drones, each monitoring a region of approximately 600 m × 340 m.
-Overlapping fields of view between neighboring drones ensured that trajectories from consecutive images could be connected into continuous vehicle trajectories.
+The study area, shown in the satellite map in Fig. \ref{fig:map}, was covered using 16 drones, each monitoring a region of approximately 600 m × 340 m.
+Overlapping fields of view between neighboring drones ensured that trajectories from neighboring UAV views could be connected into continuous vehicle trajectories.
+The dataset covers multiple traffic states during the morning peak period, including pre-peak free-flow conditions, the transition from free flow to congestion, and the dissipation of congestion.
+In addition, owing to the large spatial coverage of the dataset, heterogeneous traffic states can coexist simultaneously across different road segments, with some segments operating under free-flow conditions while others experience congestion.

 Sixteen experienced pilots, divided into five groups (A–E), operated the drones.
 Each group was led by a captain who coordinated battery changes both within and across groups to maximize overlap in recording time.
 Each pilot was equipped with five batteries, with each battery sustaining a drone for approximately 20 minutes.
 Depending on the distance between the pilot and the drone’s hovering point, the effective recording duration of each flight ranged from 12 to 18 minutes, and battery replacement required about 5 minutes.
 Each day’s experiment began at 7:00 am and ended around 9:00 am.